V3 routing

 These patterns break V3 apps on at least one hosting context (slug-hosted web, preview iframe, or native).
 Treat them as hard constraints.
 The Fliplet Studio AI builder enforces them with an automated lint on generated boot HTML (each violation carries a ruleId matching the rows below); hand-authored apps must follow the same rules.

-ruleId What’s forbidden What to do instead
+ruleId What’s forbidden (unguarded) What to do instead

-hash-href href="#/..." or href='#/...'
-Use real paths (href="/home") and intercept clicks to call history.pushState via your router.
+hash-href href="#/..." or href='#/...' in markup with no platform guard Render real paths (href="/home") and intercept clicks to call your router, which picks the URL shape per platform (path on web, hash on native).

 path-dispatcher 3+ if (location.pathname === '/…') branches, or switch (location.pathname) { case '/…': … }, used as a hand-rolled router Build your framework’s router from Fliplet.Router.getRouteManifest().
 Each framework’s wiring is in Framework examples below.
 Single-branch guards like if (location.pathname === '/login') return; are fine — the lint only fires on dispatcher-shaped chains.

-These six rules are the ones Fliplet can detect automatically from the boot HTML.
+These rules are the ones Fliplet can detect automatically from the boot HTML.
 Additional anti-patterns (hand-rolled SCREENS maps, pathname reads without base-stripping, double-fetching media) live in the Common pitfalls section below.
 They aren’t detected statically but are equally wrong.

 Framework examples